-- 1. A test or partial test can be marked in the following ways: - a. a rating on a scale of 1.0 to 10.0; - b. the qualification 'pass' or 'fail', - c. the qualification 'completed' or 'not yet completed'.

-- 2. If a test or partial test is assessed with a grade (paragraph 1a), this grade is expressed with one decimal place.
+- 1. A test or partial test can be marked in the following ways: - a. a rating on a scale of 1.0 to 10.0; - b. the qualification 'good', 'pass' or 'fail', - c. the qualification 'completed' or 'not yet completed'. - 2.
+If a test or partial test is assessed with a grade (paragraph 1a), this grade is expressed with one decimal place.
 In the case of grades resulting from a weighted or arithmetic average of several partial tests, this average is calculated on the basis of partial grades expressed to one decimal place.
-If this average grade consists of more than one decimal place, the average grade is truncated after the first decimal place (for example: 6.49 becomes 6.4). - 3.
-Study units of 10 credits or more are assessed with a grade on a scale of 1.0 to 10.0 with the exception of the following units of study: Exchange and minors that may be taken with permission by the Exam Board as a substitute for the exchange. - 4.
+If this average grade consists of more than one decimal place, the average grade is truncated after the first decimal place (for example: 6.49 becomes 6.4).

+- 3. Study units of 10 credits or more are assessed with a grade on a scale of 1.0 to 10.0 with the exception of the following units of study: minors, for which the degree programme advisory committee must be consulted. - 4.
 The standardisations for the different parts of the test or partial test are announced prior to the test or on the test papers.
 If the standardisations are not stated, the same standardisations are applicable to all parts of the test.
 In the case of a (part of a) cumulative test, the standardisations are calculated afterwards.
 This method of standardisations must be announced in advance. - 5.
 Based on the qualitative analysis of the test, the examiner can adjust the standardisations afterwards.
 The examiner reports the adjustment of the standardisations and the relevant manner to the Exam Board and to the student during the examination moment.